 12 Code of Conduct

-12.1 General

 Membership of the Institute is implicit on adherence to the Code of Conduct as approved by the Board and in force at the time

 If changes are considered necessary and approved by the Board notification must be supplied to potential members with their application form and to existing members with their subscription on demand.
-Changes shall be enforced only after notification to the membership by any method by which notices are given by the Institute and as specified in the Articles of Association.
+Changes shall be enforced only after notification to the membership in writing.

-12.2 Guidance

-Members should always conduct themselves in a professional manner and ensure all legal and social responsibilities are upheld and maintained.

-Members should strive to promote best practice and continual development in all activities associated with the Institute and its objectives as described in its Memorandum of Association.

-Members should not act in any way that may bring the Institute into disrepute or harm.

 13 Age limitation

 All members of the Management Board and officers of the Branches, Groups and Standing Committees shall retire from that position on reaching their eightieth birthday.